 Oxfam in Mali

-- In the north, we are supporting livelihoods and helping communities return to normal by paying villagers to fix up old levees and handing out agricultural kits and cash to help families make it through difficult times.
-We are also helping struggling households feed themselves in the wake of the food crisis and to diversify and improve their diets.
-We are supporting herders by building new wells and purchasing cattle for them.
+Oxfam is supporting families whose lives have been upturned by conflict or drought.
+In the North, we are contributing to strengthening livelihoods and are helping communities return to normalcy by paying the inhabitants to repair old dikes and distributing “agricultural kits” and money to enable families to get through the hard times.
+We are also providing food aid to households in difficulty in the wake of the food crisis, in order to improve and diversify their diets.
+We are also supporting livestock farmers by building new wells and buying livestock.